dimitarpg13/aiconcepts/README.md

 ## What's Next?

-There are two interesting topics in Semantic Structures which I feel are of importance to the whole idea of simulation by using dynamical system.
+There are two interesting topics in Semantic Structures which I feel are of importance to the whole idea of semantic simulation by using a dynamical system.